Frequently Asked Questions

 Will my referees be contacted before I am formally offered the role?

-Yes.
-Your referees will be contacted before we make any formal offer of employment, however, we will not take up your references without your permission.
+No, your referees will be contacted after we make any formal offer of employment, however, we will not take up your references without your permission.

 We will ask you for three references, one of which must be your current or most recent employer.